sc-ventures/cloudbreak-documentation/docs/hostnames.md

 1. **Create a new VPC or use your existing VPC**:

-    To create a new VPC, navigate to the Amazon VCP console and click on *Start VPC Wizard*.
+    1. To create a new VPC, navigate to the Amazon VCP console and click on *Start VPC Wizard*.
         * CIDR block example: *10.1.0.0/16*
-    * Enable DNS resolution and DNS hostnames: *Yes* [DB-QUESTION: I only see an option called "Enable DNS hostnames".
-Is that what you mean here?]
         * Subnet's CIDR example: *10.1.1.0/28*
+    2. Enable DNS resolution.
+You can do this by selecting the VPC, selecting *Actions > Edit DNS resolution* and choosing *Yes*.
+    3. Enable DNS hostnames.
+You can do this by selecting the VPC, selecting *Actions > Edit DNS hostnames* and choosing *Yes*.

     > Optionally, you may want to set up an Internet Gateway for the VPC and add a default route to the routing table for the Internet Gateway.
     Additionally, you may want to enable the *Auto-assign Public IP* option.
     This way Cloudbreak would reach the cluster from outside of the VPC and the cluster would have internet access.
-    For detailed steps, refer to [AWS documentation](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/working-with-vpcs.html#Create-VPC).

 2. **Create a DHCP options set**: